 What is a pardon/record suspension?

-If you have been convicted of an offense and you have successfully completed your sentence you may be eligible for a pardon.
-To be eligible you need to have completed your sentence and demonstrate you are law-abiding citizens.
-Once the pardon is granted you can then you’re your criminal record kept separate and apart from other criminal records.
+If you have been convicted of an offence and you have successfully completed your sentence, you may be eligible for a pardon.
+To be eligible, you need to have completed your sentence and demonstrate you are law-abiding citizens.
+Once the pardon is granted, you can then you’re your criminal record kept separate and apart from other criminal records.

 What is a criminal record?

 A criminal record is a record of criminal activity, regardless of the outcome in court.
-Even after several years and, even if it concerns a minor offence, a criminal record does not disappear automatically.
-Having a prior criminal record can create issues to many important things in life, including travelling.
-You need to overcome this prior to enter Canada.
+Even after several years, even if it concerns a minor offence, a criminal record does not disappear automatically.
+Having a prior criminal record can create issues with many important things in life, including travelling.
+You need to overcome this prior to entering Canada.
 If you have committed the offence in Canada, then you may need to apply for a Pardon.